-The Diversity in Biological Sciences (DiBS) Council was established to serve graduate students from diverse backgrounds within the IBiS program.
-Specifically, DiBS aims to cultivate a lasting network and community of students for underprioritized groups, including BIPOC, LGBTQ+ individuals, international students, and other URM groups within IBiS, by advocating for the student population through inclusive community building, providing professional development, connecting with other graduate programs, and contributing to diversity recruitment.
-DiBS is led by a board of four graduate students in addition to council members who play critical roles in facilitating candid discussions and advocating for an inclusive campus environment.
-Recurring events hosted by DiBS and available to all graduate students include quarterly coffee chats, where students can connect to discuss topics surrounding diversity in STEM and their shared experiences, financial workshops, book discussions involving STEM, alumni connections, and career workshops highlighting academic and non-academic career paths.
+The Diversity in Biological Sciences (DiBS) Council was established to serve graduate students within the IBiS program.
+Specifically, DiBS aims to cultivate a lasting network and community of students that encompasses all groups, including BIPOC, LGBTQ+ individuals, international students, and all other groups within IBiS, by advocating for the student population through community building, providing professional development, connecting with other graduate programs, and contributing to recruitment.
+DiBS is led by a board of four graduate students in addition to council members who play critical roles in facilitating candid discussions and advocating for a positive campus environment.
+Recurring events hosted by DiBS and available to all graduate students include quarterly coffee chats, financial workshops, book discussions involving STEM, alumni connections, and career workshops highlighting academic and non-academic career paths.
 DiBS works alongside the ISO to enhance all IBiS students' graduate careers.